ImaginationZ/ImaginationZ.github.io/_posts/2014-12-02-compile-deep-matching-on-ubuntu-14-dot-04.md

 and change `x86_64-redhat-linux` in the last argument to something like `/x86_64-linux-gnu` which is the folder name occurs in `/usr/lib`.
 Finally change `all: deepmatching` to `all: deepmatching-static`.

-Now calling the static-link method by `make`.
+Now call the static-link method by `make`.
 Happy deep-matching.